nrwtaylor/stack-agent-thing/BUILD.md

 ```
 2017-06-14T01:23:29.804684Z 0 [Warning] Changed limits: max_connections: 214 (requested 8000)
 ```
 Something is off here and ye olde oracle Google has quite some hits on that topic.
 And the problem lies with the maximum allowed number of open files.
 You can’t have more connections, than open files.
 Makes sense.
-Some people suggest to solve it using /etc/security/limits.conf to fix it.
-Which is not so simple on Ubuntu anymore, because you have to first enable pam_limits.so.
+Some people suggest to solve it using `/etc/security/limits.conf` to fix it.
+Which is not so simple on Ubuntu anymore, because you have to first enable `pam_limits.so`.
 And even then it doesn’t work, because since Ubuntu is using systemd (15.04 if I am not mistaken) this configuration is only valid for user sessions and not services/demons.

 So let’s solve it using systemd’s settings to allow for more connections/open files.
 First you have to copy the configuration file, so that you can make the changes we need:
 ```shell
 cp /lib/systemd/system/mysql.service /etc/systemd/system/
 ```
-Append the following lines to the new file using vi (or whatever editor you want to use):
+Append the following lines to the new file using `vi` (or whatever editor you want to use):
 ```shell
 vi /etc/systemd/system/mysql.service
 ```